Bobby Jones (basketball, born 1951)

-Robert Clyde "Bobby" Jones (born December 18, 1951) is an American former professional basketball player who played for the Denver Nuggets in the American Basketball Association (ABA) and the Philadelphia 76ers in the National Basketball Association (NBA).
+Robert Clyde Jones (born December 18, 1951) is an American former professional basketball player who played for the Denver Nuggets in the American Basketball Association (ABA) and the Philadelphia 76ers in the National Basketball Association (NBA).
 Nicknamed "the Secretary of Defense", Jones won an NBA championship with the 76ers in 1983, was a four-time NBA All-Star, a nine-time member of the NBA All-Defensive Team, and was the NBA Sixth Man of the Year in 1983.
 In 2019, Jones was elected to the Naismith Memorial Basketball Hall of Fame.

 Early life

 Jones was born in Akron, Ohio, but he and his family were constantly on the move.
 When he was in the sixth grade, they moved to Charlotte, North Carolina, where they settled down.
 He grew up in a family that valued sports.
 His father J.R., a World War II veteran who had served in Japan, had played on the 1947 Oklahoma Sooners national championship runner-up team and later on became a nationally ranked tennis player.
 His mother Hazel was a dominant high school athlete in basketball and tennis.
-Older brother Kirby was an All-State cager and later a Sooner who was also a state champion in tennis.
+Older brother Kirby was All-State in high school basketball and later a Sooner, who was also a state champion in tennis.

-As a kid, Jones often spent his days watching television, describing himself as a "couch potato".
+As a child, Jones often spent his days watching television, describing himself as a "couch potato".
 J.R. then made him play on the church's league basketball team.
-When he was in sixth grade, his father built a basketball ring.
+When he was in sixth grade, his father built a basketball court.
 When his father was away working for Goodyear, he would assign them drills to work on.
 One of those drills was shooting right-handed, despite being left-handed.
-He would do his drills during commercials, then return to watching his programs.
-Eventually, he grew to enjoy these drills.
+He would do his drills during commercials.
+Eventually, he grew to enjoy the drills.
 As he got better at basketball, it became a way for him to socialize in high school and gain self-esteem.